faris11z/Asthma-Risk-Prediction-using-Decision-Tree/README.md

 Actual PEFR of the patient should be measured and entered

 The Decision Tree Classifier Algorithm will result the predicted PEFR and the risk in that particular area

+We have developed a web application for the code using JavaScript, HTML and CSS